Autism: Understanding, Accepting, and Embracing Neurodiversity

 neurodivergence

-It is crucial to dispel misconceptions and understand that autistic individuals have unique abilities and perspectives that contribute to the richness of human diversity.
+Autistic individuals have unique abilities and perspectives that add to the richness of human diversity.
+Recognizing this helps dispel common misconceptions.

 This article will be using language such as ‘autistic people’ (identity-first language) rather than ‘people with autism’ (person-first language), in line with community preference.